tridungduong16/InterpretableMachineLearning-ComprehensiveSurvey/README.md

 	- TabNet inputs raw tabular data without any feature preprocessing and is trained using gradient descent-based optimization to learn flexible representations and enable flexible integration into end-to-end learning.
 	- TabNet uses sequential attention to choose which features to reason from at each decision step
-	- **Paper:** a recent study in used the attention mechanism in neural network to select the features in each decision steps.
-Instead of using tradiational feature engineer techniques, they adopt raw data as inputs for attention neural network for the flexible representations.
+	- **Paper:**  Instead of using traditional feature engineer techniques, Arik, Sercan O., and Tomas Pfister adopt raw data as inputs for attention neural network for the flexible representations.

 ### Disentangled Representation Learning. <a name="represent"></a>